Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 On the other hand, U.S. ETFs will only obtain CGT treatment from HMRC if they qualify as approved offshore reporting funds.
 If your investments don’t qualify as approved offshore reporting funds, in addition to gains being taxed at your marginal income tax rate, losses in these “non-reporting” funds can’t be used to offset gains in other non-reporting funds.

-The combination of these two conflicting taxation rules creates a critical investing trap U.S. taxpayers living in the UK must do their best to avoid.
+The combination of these two conflicting taxation rules creates a critical investing trap that U.S. taxpayers living in the UK must do their best to avoid.

 You need an advisor who already knows about this issue and can create a portfolio that’s compliant with requirements in both jurisdictions.